averyvery/hieroglyph/README.md

 	hieroglyph -n FontName -g path/to/glyphs -o destination/path

-Arguments:
+Font creation arguments:

-	-n, --name NAME               name of the font you want generated (defaults to MyFont) -o, --output OUTPUT_FOLDER    where to output the generated font (defaults to current folder) -g, --glyphs GLYPH_FOLDER     where to find glyphs to generate from (defaults to "glyphs") -e, --example                 creats set of example glyphs, including two "bad" SVGs for reference -v, --version                 display Hieroglyph version
+	-n, --name NAME               name of the font you want generated (defaults to MyFont) -o, --output OUTPUT_FOLDER    where to output the generated font (defaults to current folder) -g, --glyphs GLYPH_FOLDER     where to find glyphs to generate from (defaults to "glyphs")
-	-h, --help                    display this info

-Using the -e or -v arguments will NOT output a font.
+Misc (using these arguments will not produce a font:

+	-e, --example                 creats set of example glyphs, including two "bad" SVGs for reference -v, --version                 display Hieroglyph version
+	-h, --help                    display all commands

 ## Making Glyphs